bjornekelund/ICOMautomagic/README.md

 # ICOMautomagic
-A small WPF app that listens to the UDP broadcast from N1MM Logger+ and updates the waterfall/spectrum edges and corresponding reference level based on this on an IC-7610 (likely also other waterfall-capable ICOM but this is not verified.)
-Accepts and remembers changes to the settings, also between uses.
+A Windows application with small screen footprint that use the radio information broadcast over UDP from [N1MM Logger+](www.n1mm.com) and updates a waterfall/spectrum display capable ICOM radio at band or mode changes, based on this. (e.g. IC-7300, IC-7610, and IC-7850/51).

-Has both a "normal" mode where the settings are based on band and mode and a "zoomed" setting where the frequency range is fixed and centered around the current operating frequency.
-Only considers radio #1.
+It sets waterfall/spectrum edges, display reference level, and output power based on used frequency band and operating mode, also offering a zoom mode with a 20kHz (configurable in the source code) span centered around the current operating frequency, having its own dedicated reference level setting.
+All settings are controlled using two input boxes for frequency (requiring RETURN for entry, with erroneous input silently ignored.) and sliders for reference level and output power.
+All settings are remembered.
+Clicking the power display toggles "barefoot" mode which sets radio output power to 100% at activation and then re-sets it to 100% whenever band or mode changes.

-Typically connects to the "remote" CI-V port of the radio while the logger is connected to the USB CI-V port.
+The application only considers radio #1.

-Accepts a command line argument for the used port (e.g. "COM3") and remembers this between runs.
+A typical usage scenario is to connect ICOM Automagic to the slow "remote" CI-V port of the radio while the logger is connected to the fast USB CI-V port.
+The application accepts a command line argument for the used port (e.g. "COM3") which is also remembered.